backing up a SQLite database with Go

 the relevant parts of documentation for this are

-func (*DB) Conn
+func (*DB) Conn and

-func (*Conn) Raw
+func (*Conn) Raw from

-database/sql
+database/sql and

-func (*SQLiteConn) Backup
+func (*SQLiteConn) Backup,

-func (*SQLiteBackup) Step
+func (*SQLiteBackup) Step and

 func (*SQLiteBackup) Finish

-from github.com/mattn/go-sqlite3
+from github.com/mattn/go-sqlite3.